eNMS-automation/eNMS/docs/source/automation/servicetypes/netmiko_prompts.md

-Similar to Netmiko Validation Service, but expects up to 3 interactive prompts for your remote command, such as 'Are you sure?
+Similar to Netmiko Commands Service, but expects up to 3 interactive prompts for your remote command, such as 'Are you sure?
 Y/N'.
 This service allows the user to specify the expected prompt and response to send for it.